kcelebi/kcelebi/README.md

 ## Hi, I'm Kaya! 👋

 I'm a 3rd-year Computer Science and Statistics student at Duke University.
-I am also an REU student in Columbia University's EE department in the WiMNet Lab.
+I am an REU research student in Columbia University's EE department in the WiMNet Lab as well as a research intern in Duke ECE's lab.
 Feel free to explore my past and ongoing projects!

 ## Ongoing Projects 🗺